jamestroxel/Data-Structures/week9/README.md

-# Creating a database for temperature sensor database
+# Creating a database for Photon temperature sensor data

 This script adds a table to my RDS database called "sensorData" and uses a process manager node module called PM2 to run the script that inserts the Photon sensor data into the table.